YunoHost/apps/store/README.md

 source venv/bin/activate

 # Extract the english sentences from the code, needed if you modified it
-pybabel extract --ignore-dirs venv -F babel.cfg -o messages.pot .
+pybabel extract -F babel.cfg -o messages.pot *.py templates/*.html

 # If working on a new locale: initialize it (in this example: fr)
 pybabel init -i messages.pot -d translations -l fr